Shock Diffraction by Convex Cornered Wedges for the Nonlinear Wave System: Proof of Theorem : Existence of Solutions

 The only new here is the boundary $r=c_0$, which is obvious.
 This implies that

-where $V$ is an upward sector containing the wedge, with the vertex at $P_2$ and the angle smaller than $\frac{\pi}{2}$, for some constants $a$ and $A$ depending on $V$, so the optimal regularity along the wedge is $C^{\frac{1}{2}}$ near the sonic circle.
+where $V$ is an upward sector containing the wedge, with the vertex at $P_2$ and the angle smaller than $\frac{\pi}{2}$, for some constants $a$ and $A$ depending on $V$.
+This implies that the optimal regularity along the wedge is $C^{\frac{1}{2}}$ near the sonic circle.